Ting-DS/Tesla-Manufacturing-Data-Quality-Analysis/README.md

   <img src="https://github.com/Ting-DS/Cell-Quality-Metric-Design/blob/main/data structure.png" width="60%">
  </div>

- For each phone class (A/B/C/D/E) seperately:
+ For each phone group (A/B/C/D/E) seperately:
- - Check total number of parts inspected, to see if there is an imbalance.
+ - Check total number of parts inspected, to see if there is an imbalance:
-   Since total number of parts inspected is similar among phone group, therefore we can use the pass ratio/proportion to compare different phone groups, making it easier to identify patterns or differences.
  - Check the distribution of number of parts that passed each criteria (A/B/C) and total number of parts inspected

-#### Metric Design
+#### Metric Design & ANOVA test

+Since total number of parts inspected is similar among different phone groups, therefore we can use the pass ratio/proportion to compare different phone groups, making it easier to identify patterns or differences.

+Since all parts undergo inspection in all three criteria, which means the part that undergo all three criteria are the same.
+Therefore, there is no bias towards specific criteria when we calculate the overall pass ratio by averaging the 3 pass ratios of each criterion.

-For each phone class (A/B/C/D/E) seperately:
+For each phone group (A/B/C/D/E) seperately:
-   - [AVG pass rates of each criteria] = (# of passed parts of each criteria) / (total # of parts inspected)
+   - [AVG pass ratios of each criteria] = (# of passed parts of each criteria) / (total # of parts inspected) : 3 ratios for each criteria (A/B/C)
-   - [Overall criteria pass rate] = AVG pass rates of all 3 criteria
+   - [Overall criteria pass ratios] = AVG pass rates of all 3 criteria

+The one-way ANOVA test shows that there is no significant difference of each metric among different phone groups.